 Can I take it too?

 It can be both a yes and a no. If you’re talking about the relatively safe options here, I have no reason to stop you.
 However, the psychedelic choices should be out of the window.
 It’s highly dangerous and the process of acquiring and possessing it can land you to jail.
-Of all the answers to what are the nootropics Silicon Valley take, you should avoid the illegal ones.
+Of all the answers to the best nootropic stack, you should avoid the illegal ones.

 ADHD medications have long been on the walls of colleges.
 It’s a plague that the law simply can’t arrest.
 As long as there are black markets providing a supply of these medications, it’s far from stopping.